Fognini targets upset over under-par Murray

 Summary

-Fabio Fognini is hoping to capitalize on the mediocre form of Britain's world number one Andy Murray when they meet in the second round of the Rome Masters Tuesday.
+Fabio Fognini is hoping to capitalize on the mediocre form of Britain's world No. 1 Andy Murray when they meet in the anticipated second round of the Rome Masters Tuesday.

 Murray claimed his maiden Rome title with victory over Novak Djokovic in the Eternal City last year.